QWYNG/irb-remote/README.md

 # IrbRemote
 Inspired by [pry-remote](https://github.com/Mon-Ouie/pry-remote) and [irb_remote](https://github.com/iguchi1124/irb_remote).
-IrbRemote is a Ruby gem designed to facilitate remote IRB sessions with Reline.
+IrbRemote is a Gem that allows IRB sessions of remote processes to be manipulated using Reline.
+It uses druby for inter-process communication.

 ![image](https://github.com/QWYNG/irb-remote/assets/16704596/0651b6f8-75aa-4271-91cb-b714c26a580b)

 ## Caution
 This gem is still in development and may not work as expected.
-Please use with caution.
+Please use it with caution.

 ## Installation